 So What Now?

 Moving the cabin is not a quick fix, since the foundation poles holes had to be dug with a machine due to the heavy clay issue, and then cemented in place.
 Bearing in mind there is no electricity or running water on site yet, it was quite the challenge as our construction manager informed us!

 Apart from that, with all the delays, we’re now well into winter, meaning lots and lots of rain – not good for setting cement.

 So now, we either need to put the afdak somewhere else, which would mean moving the sliding door (not really possible)… Or get written permission from our neighbour to build the afdak off the side as planned, leaving only a 2m gap before the boundary fence (the legal requirement for the area is 5m).

 Our construction manager had these drawings and had met with us several times.
 We’d also loosely pegged things out on our last visit and physically walked it with him.

 How this managed to go so wrong is beyond me, but here we are.
 Sigh.
 We can’t change what’s already happened, so we need to accept it and adapt!
 We’re holding thumbs that our neighbour will give us written permission.
 Once we’re able to track down the contact details for who owns the land next to us.

 That’s Not Even All

-That wasn’t the only disappointment of our arrival.
-The sliding door didn’t have a lock, so we couldn’t leave anything inside.
-The windows didn’t have handles, so we couldn’t close them.
-The step was missing.
-Oh yes, and the main entrance gate was put in 1m from the fence line instead of 2m (a small different that has ripple effects on boundary line planting as well as the parking area).
+- Oh yes, and the main entrance gate was put in 1m from the fence line instead of 2m (a small difference that has ripple effects on boundary line planting as well as the plotted parking area).

 Clearly we need to be looking for a new construction manager.